 - To create an official record stating that your company is in compliance.

-As the executive, financial, IT, legal or general compliance leader for your organization, you know the value of closing your year-end books knowing you are in full compliance on every front.
+As the executive, financial, IT, legal, or general compliance leader for your organization, you know the value of closing your year-end books knowing you are in full compliance on every front.
 You also know the headaches—and worse—involved with missing a new rule or regulation, going forward into the new year.

 Before starting your official compliance audit or review, make sure you know all the areas you need to take one last glance at to finish the year.

-Safety Compliance Matters
+Safety Compliance Factors

-While safety matters are highly specialized, and each area may have its own manager or monitor, it never hurts to make sure that everyone has crossed off their own check list.
+While safety matters are highly specialized, and each area may have its own manager or monitor, it never hurts to make sure that everyone has crossed off their own checklist.
 OSHA, or the Occupational Safety and Health Administration, is the primary governing body when it comes to workplace safety issues that your compliance team needs to take into consideration at the end of the year.

-Financial Compliance Matters
+Financial Compliance Factors

 Often a key year-end compliance juggernaut for most organizations, financial compliance is critical.
-There are several federal rules, regulations, policies and laws that you need to monitor, which include:
+There are several federal rules, regulations, policies, and laws that you need to monitor, which include: